Know before you go

 The valley bogs, fed by small springs from the higher ground, contain wet, peaty areas with a carpet of no less than nine species of bog-mosses, scattered with locally scarce plants such as bog asphodel, butterwort and white beaked-sedge.
 Look out for the round-leaved sundew, which feeds on small insects trapped by the sticky hairs on its leaves.
 This unusual plant can live for up to 50 years!

-Dexter cattle from the Wildlife Trust's herd are making a critical difference to the bogland habitats, by preventing the coarse purple moor-grass from taking over.
-This creates ideal conditions for dragonflies and damselflies - 20 species have been recorded here.
+Wildmoor Heath is a fantastic place to look for dragonflies and damselflies.
+More than 20 species have been recorded here.
 You can enjoy these beautiful insects from boardwalks that cross some parts of the bog.

 Reserve champions - supporting their favourite reserve